 - Prevent the spread of disease

 - Keep soil and plants from overheating in the sun

 If you have too many pots to keep them all spread out, stack them up with a handy shelving system.
-This one is great because it uses a mesh-like material on each level, which allows the potted plants to breathe and receive much-needed air and sunlight from all angles.
+You can even use a mesh-like material on each level, to allow the potted plants to breathe and receive much-needed air and sunlight from all angles.

-Or if you want to keep things even more protected, a sturdy glass greenhouse will do the trick!
-I love how this one has been built with bricks – it looks great with the orange pots and green from the plants.
+Or if you want to keep things even more protected, a sturdy little greenhouse will do the trick!

 Keep your greens growing all year long with a curved greenhouse.
-I like how this one uses green metal to keep everything in the same colour scheme.
-With a space like this, you’ll be able to control the climate so you can enjoy fresh produce all year round.
+With a greenhouse, you’ll be able to control the climate so you can enjoy fresh produce all year round.